increpare/bfxr2/DEVELOPMENT.md

 (Duplicate values are combined already at this stage.)

-So in the end we have that a preset is a group of varieties.
+So in the end we have that a template is a group of 'varieties'.
 In Bfxr when you hit the generate button, Bfxr picks a variety at at random, then generates a sound with paramaters within the ranges it finds in the exemplar sounds.

 (The only reason you'd ever _need_ more than 2 example sounds for a given variety is to allow for more than two BUTTONSELECT values (wave shapes, terrains or what have yous)).